 EMPOWER families, educators and the community to practice sun protection.
 Use the Sunbeatables program resources to make sun safety engaging for children.

-Communities across 18 States (dark orange on the map) and one province in Canada (dark purple on the map) have implemented the Sunbeatables program, and the numbers continue to increase.
+Communities across 25 states (dark orange on the map) and one province in Canada (dark purple on the map) have implemented the Sunbeatables program, and the numbers continue to increase.
 Contact us to implement the program in your local community.

 In the community

-Mom demonstrates sunscreen application to her daughter.
+Mom demonstrates sunscreen application for her daughter.
 Parent and teacher role modeling are important components of the Sunbeatables curriculum.